janastu/anthill19/pages/register.md

 If you can bring a camera or a voice recorder and help with documentation and assisting the media center or coordinate sessions in different locations in the area or help orient people on the activities schedule or post updates on the stories archive and local COWlanding page.

 Please bring fun and learning games for fellow kids and plan activities for families.
 We have planting, tractor ride, unicycle, electric-auto.
 Also bring your old routers you can get your hands on - we would like to flash them so they can be used for last mile community connectivity.

+Contribute through the dWeb registration link on the Open Collective platform.

 ### Call For Sponsors
 [Click here to know our needs]({{site.baseurl}}/sponsor/)